eremeeff/docs.jetfueltenders/source/pages/import-excel/import-excel-locations.rst

    or send this document to the airline via emails.

 .. warning::
     Please use the exported Excel file named "Tender Information" for importing bids.

-Not the "Tender Bids" file, as this file is used to export the bids which have already been input, this document serves are a report after the tender has been completed.
+    The "Tender Bids" file should not be used for importing bids, as this file is used to export bids which have already been input, this document serves are a report after the tender has been completed.

 The first 10 columns display the tender requirements for specified locations (do not edit columns A - J)